A School Day That Redefined Safety

 Why the Impact Endures

-The long-term impact of Columbine is not measured in policy alone.
+The long-term impact of Columbine is not measured solely by policy.

 It is measured in mindset.